yandex-cloud/docs/en/managed-clickhouse/operations/cluster-backups.md

 ## Restoring clusters from backups {#restore}

 When you restore a cluster from a backup, you create a new cluster with the data from the backup.
-If the folder has insufficient [resources](../concepts/limits.md) to create such a cluster, you will not be able to restore from the backup.
+If the cloud has insufficient [resources](../concepts/limits.md) to create such a cluster, you will not be able to restore from the backup.

 For a new cluster, you should set all the parameters that are required at creation, except for the cluster type (a [!KEYREF CH] backup cannot be restored as a [!KEYREF PG] cluster).